CHACO Dog Training

 The Academy for Dog Trainers CTC (Jean Donaldson’s former San Francisco SPCA Academy for Dog Trainers).

-• Considered the “Harvard of Dog Training” due to its rigorous hands-on and science-based curriculum.
+• Considered the “Harvard of Dog Training” due to its rigorous, hands-on, and science-based curriculum.

 Certified Dog Trainers in the Santa Fe Area: